Last updated 23rd March, 2025

 This work should not prove technically challenging, but there are several risks involved.

-Among the safety risks are the danger of slipping and falling from the roof.
+Among the safety risks is the danger of slipping and falling from the roof.

 In terms of the job itself, there is a risk of the work being done incorrectly.